Semi-Discriminative Representation Loss for Online Continual Learning: Introduction

 \section{Introduction}

-In the real world, we are often faced with situations where data distributions are changing over time, and we would like to update our models by new data in time, with bounded growth in system size.
+\IEEEPARstart{I}{n} the real world, we are often faced with situations where data distributions are changing over time, and we would like to update our models by new data in time, with bounded growth in system size and computation time.
 These situations fall under the umbrella of ``\cl{}'', which has many practical applications, such as recommender systems, retail supply chain optimization, and robotics \citep{lesort2019continual,diethe2018continual,tian2018continuum}.
 Comparisons have also been made with the way that humans are able to learn new tasks without forgetting previously learned ones, using common knowledge shared across different skills.
-The fundamental problem in \cl{} is \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic,kirkpatrick2017overcoming}, \emph{i.e.} (neural network) models have a tendency to forget previously learned tasks while learning new ones.
+The fundamental problem in \cl{} is \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic,kirkpatrick2017overcoming}, \emph{i.e.} machine learning models have a tendency to forget previously learned tasks while being trained on new ones.

+Here we formalize the problem setting of \cl{} as follows.
+Suppose a model $f(\cdot; \bm{\theta})$ is a function mapping an input space to an output space and $\bm{\theta}$ represents the model parameters.
+It receives training datasets of a series of tasks sequentially.
+Let $\mathcal{D}_t = \{X_t,Y_t\}$ denote the training data of the $t$-th task, and $\bm{\theta}_t$ denotes model parameters at the $t$-th task.
+The optimization objective of \cl{} methods can be written as: